d-low/d-low.com_v3/README.md

 - **Required for Launch**:
   - [x] Read more link to toggle lengthy text
   - [x] Reduce top margin above `.image-slider__itemsWrapper` on larger screens
+  - [ ] Only bind key up event handlers in ImageSlider component once, on initial update.
   - [ ] Too much top margin above `.image-slider__itemsWrapper` on small screens in landscape view
   - [ ] What's New/Article Page - Link to an internal anchor:
         e.g.: `/05-Colorado/11-Colorado-2016/04-Fall#02-The_Walkway-Nov_25_2016`